emoloic/house-rent-prediction/README.md

 	In this step, you need to provide your Docker Hub username and password.
 Once, you've done all the previous steps, you can move to the next step.

 	Now, you need to create an **AWS account** if you don't have yet and use the free tier to create a PostgreSQL Database.
 (As mentioned above, this database is used to store our Mflow experiment data).
 You will also need to create a user and attach a policy that allows the user to perform all the actions on S3 bucket.
-(Don't forget to make accessible your database from anywhere in other to perform CI/CD)
+(Don't forget to make accessible your database from your VM).

 	You will also need to create a MongoDB database from [mongoDB Atlas](https://www.mongodb.com/) and add your VM's IP address to connect to the database.
 You can use the free cluster offered but ideally, it's not recommended to use this type of cluster in production.
 It's just for experimentation.